hpc4cmb/cmbenv/README.md

             - NO.  Use the linux-venv config.
         - NO.  You should use the linux-conda config.
     OS X:  Are you currently using macports or homebrew to get python3?
         - YES.
+Do you want to use Fortran packages (libmadam)?
+            - YES.
+Install GNU compilers with macports or homebrew.
+                    Use the osx-venv-gcc config.
+            - NO.  Use the osx-venv-clang config.
+        - NO.  Do you want to use Fortran packages (libmadam)?
+            - YES.
+Install GNU compilers with macports or homebrew.
+                    Use the osx-conda-gcc config.
-        - NO.  Use the osx-conda config.
+            - NO.  Use the osx-conda-clang config.

 ### Custom Configurations